 - Balance and Symmetry,

-People take milliseconds to decide if they like your site or not.
+People take milliseconds to decide if they like your site.
 If your website is not attractive to your visitors they are likely to develop a negative view of your products.
-Make sure your website looks appealing, isn’t too crowded and does not annoy your visitors with flashing gismos or pop-up boxes that are difficult to close.
+Make sure your website looks appealing, isn’t too crowded and does not annoy your visitors with flashing gismos, or pop-up boxes that are difficult to close.
 Take the time to make your site attractive or employ someone to do it for you.

 Keep the appearance of your site up-to-date.
 If your site looks like it was created 10 years ago and has not been updated your visitors are likely to assume that the information on your site is also out of date.